Boundary slopes (nearly) bound exceptional slopes: Census knots

 Examples that realize Conjecture~\ref{Conj5} (3) include s682, s769, v1300, v1628, v1940, v1966, v2217, v2759, v2871, v2925, and v3234.
 Of these, seven knots: s682, v1300, v1628, v2217, v2759, v2871, and v3234 {\em could} be explained with a choice of non-integral boundary slopes $b_1 < b_2$.
 However, these seven also satisfy Conjecture~\ref{Conj5} (3) thanks to a single non-integral slope $b$ with $b_1 = b_2 = b$.
 For example, s682 has exceptional slopes $-1,0$ and boundary slopes $-3/2$ and $-1/3$.
 It satisfies Conjecture~\ref{Conj5} both with the choice $b_1 = -3/2$, $b_2 = -1/3$, as well as with $b_1 = b_2 = -1/3$.
 All the examples that we know of for Conjecture~\ref{Conj5} (3) can be shown to satisfy the conjecture by the choice of a single non-integral boundary slope $b_1 = b_2 = b$.
 This is the source of Question~\ref{queConj53} mentioned in the introduction.

 In the appendix we provide a listing of the 1267 census knots with their exceptional slopes and relevant boundary slopes.
 The exceptional slopes come from Dunfield's census.
-There are several sources for boundary slopes: toroidal slopes, which are exceptional slopes, from Dunfield's census; boundary slopes deduced from Culler's A-polynomial calculations~\cite{CullerApoly}; boundary slopes of two bridge~\cite{HatcherThurston} or Montesinos knots~\cite{HatcherOertel1989}; Kabaya boundary slopes as determined by SnapPy~\cite{SnapPy, Kabaya}; and the longitude, which is the boundary of a Seifert surface.
+There are several sources for boundary slopes: toroidal slopes, which are exceptional slopes, from Dunfield's census; boundary slopes deduced from Culler's A-polynomial calculations~\cite{CullerApoly}; boundary slopes of two bridge~\cite{HatcherThurston} or Montesinos knots~\cite{HatcherOertel1989}; Brasile and Kabaya boundary slopes as determined by SnapPy~\cite{Brasile, SnapPy, Kabaya}; and the longitude, which is the boundary of a Seifert surface.
+We thank Nathan Dunfield for helpful conversations and for telling us about Brasile boundary slopes.